 Maths is Colourful – Not Black & White

-When I was 9, I suddenly discovered that scientists (those people I pictured as always wearing white lab coats) hadn’t worked out everything there is to know about our world.
+When I was 9, I suddenly realised that scientists (those people I always pictured in white lab coats) hadn’t worked out everything there is to know about our world.

 Not only did it blow my mind, but what's more – later on, I realised that maths was the same.